capnramses/mountain_king/README.md

 The high-score idea was a first attempt and is in no way secure - it's pretty easy to interactively modify the JavaScript that controls your current score so that it submits something huge to the server (just a little PHP script).

+The audio is better than Dolphin's but HTML5 audio still isn't great - there needs to be a way to pre-buffer the sounds nicely so that there is no delay between the WAV download and the first sound playing.